DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Limitations Future Work

 A fundamental limitation of DAISI is that it does not sample exactly from the true filtering distribution.
 While our experiments show that tuning $t_{\min}$ and $\epsilon$ can mitigate this discrepancy, developing principled correction schemes for debiasing remains an important direction for future work.

-DAISI also inherits the limitations of the underlying generative model.
-For the $64\times 64$ SQG experiment, our trained generative prior underestimated power across scales, causing degraded performance for the DAISI variant without inversion.
-Notably, DAISI itself appears robust to this issue, suggesting that the inversion step helps counteract spectral biases of the generative model; understanding this corrective effect more formally is an interesting open question.

-Another limitation concerns the guidance mechanism.
-In this work, we use gradient-based guidance, which is known to introduce bias.
-Certain iterative schemes that repeatedly inject noise into the dynamics (e.g., \cite{zhang2025improving}) are unlikely to work well in combination with DAISI.

-From a computational standpoint, DAISI inherits the high sampling cost of flow-based generative models, driven by the high number of function evaluations required to integrate generative SDEs.
-Performing DA in latent spaces \cite{andry2025appa} may offer avenues for reducing these costs.
+DAISI also inherits the high inference cost of ODE/SDE-based generative models, driven by the high number of function evaluations required to integrate generative SDEs.
+Approaches such as performing data assimilation in latent spaces \cite{andry2025appa} or distilling the flow model \cite{boffi2026how} may help reduce these costs, and we leave these extensions for future work.

-Finally, the role of $\epsilon$ is richer than the limited setting considered here.
-More expressive parameterizations—such as matrix-valued or ensemble-adaptive noise levels—may offer additional flexibility and improved performance.
-We leave these extensions for future investigation.
+Its performance is further limited by the guidance mechanism.
+Although MMPS performed well even under strongly nonlinear observations, it is inherently biased.
+A promising direction is to reduce this bias by replacing MMPS with more accurate estimators of the guidance term, for example using stochastic flow maps \cite{potaptchik2026metaflowmapsenable}.

+Finally, our experimental setup is simplified relative to operational data assimilation systems.
+Given recent progress in ML-based weather forecasting \cite{FGNalet2025skillfuljointprobabilisticweather, andraecontinuous, larsson2025crps}, a natural next step is to scale DAISI to realistic large-scale forecasting settings with complex observation operators \cite{diffDA, andry2025appa, savary2025training}.